-In the margins of the UN-GGIM 14th session in New York the UN-GGIM Subcommittee on Geodesv and the UN-GGCE jointly convened a Forum on the First Joint Development Plan for Global Georgian esy.
-The objective of this forum in the UN General Assembly Building was to bring industry, defense and science together to discuss options on how representatives will take responsibility for activities outggim.un.org/UNGGCE
+In the margins of the UN-GGIM 14th session in New York the LIN-GGIM Subcommittee on Geodesy and the UN-GGCE jointly convened a Forum on the First Joint Development Plan for Global Georgian esy.
+The objective of this forum in the UN General Assembly Building was to bring industry, defense and science together to discuss options on how representatives will take responsibility for activities outinsights into how to convince decision makers to fund geodetic programs, described the weaknesses in the global awake at night and explained governance models in other international organizations that the geodesy community could ggim.un.org/UNGGCE

-The draft plan is out now for consultation and can me found here: https://gaim. un.org/meetings/GGIM-committee/14th-Session/documents/Draft\Joint\development\Plan\v0.2.pdf.
+The draft plan is out now for consultation and can me found here; https://gaim. un.org/meetings/GGIM-committee/14th-Session/documents/Draft\Joint\development\Plan\v0.2.pdf.